 The original Hyperloop concept paper suggested Los Angeles to San Francisco would cost $20, and more recently the CEO of Hyperloop transport company ET3 posited a $50 trip between the US and India.

 It's also potentially feasible.
-Hyperloop One has attracted more than $160m in funding and has engaged more than 260 engineers and other staff to build the world's first Hyperloop system.
+Hyperloop One has attracted more than $210m from investors, most recently $50m of Series C funding, and has engaged more than 260 engineers and other staff to build the world's first Hyperloop system.
+It has also appointed Virgin founder Richard Branson as its chairman.

-That's not to say that Hyperloop doesn't have critics.
+That's not to say that Hyperloop doesn't have critics in the transportation industry.
 The proposals have been attacked for being unproven, likely far more expensive than projected and impractical.

-A common criticism is that travel on board a Hyperloop vehicle would be hugely uncomfortable, with passengers submitted to double the g-force they would experience during take-off on a commercial flight, and for a prolonged period, which could induce nausea.
+A common criticism is that travel on board a Hyperloop vehicle would be hugely uncomfortable, with passengers submitted to nausea-inducing levels of g-force, approximately double what they would experience during take-off on a commercial flight.
 Another potential problem is that the vehicle would be travelling at such high speed that any disturbance in the cushion of air the vehicle sits upon could result in severe bumps, again causing discomfort.

 However, changes to Hyperloop designs since the initial concept have lessened g-forces, with Hyperloop One saying they would be no worse than take-off, saying additional mitigations would make the journey as smooth as riding an elevator.